Welcome back to The Ultimate Guide to Book Blogging! If you’ve never been here before you can catch up on previous posts in the series here.

 The Perfect Logo

-Designing your own logo may sound like the cheaper option, but that’s not necessarily true.
-You will most likely have to purchase software–either Adobe Photoshop or Illustrator.
-(Illustrator is generally more suited to logo design than Photoshop, though you can certainly do a lot with Photoshop.)
+Designing your own logo is cheaper than hiring a designer but it takes more work.
+You will most likely have to purchase a software subscription–either Adobe Photoshop or Illustrator.
+(Illustrator is generally more suited to logo design than Photoshop, though you can certainly do a lot with Photoshop.
+I designed my logo with Photoshop.)
 Then you will have to learn how to use the software, which can take some time.
 On the upside, having and knowing how to use a program like Photoshop or Illustrator will definitely come in handy down the road.
 In fact, I think Photoshop is practically a requirement if you’re serious about blogging.

 Design services vary in cost, but the good news is that logo and/or header design is generally much less expensive than custom theme design.
 How much you end up paying will depend on the skill of the designer and how big her business is.
 Hiring a designer is much easier than designing your own logo, but the downside is that you won’t be able to modify it yourself if you decide a change is in order.
 If you decide to hire a designer, visit some of your favorite blogs and check to see who designed them.
 Ultimately you should choose a designer whose work reflects your aesthetic values.